arduino/ArduinoCore-samd/README.md

 1. Download firmware from https://www.mattairtech.com/software/SAM-BA-bootloader-test-firmware.zip and unzip.
 2. If you have not already installed the bootloader driver, see Driver Installation above.
 3. Be sure there is a binary that matches your chip.
 On the command line (change the binary to match yours):
-4. On Linux --port might be /dev/ttyACM0.
-If the device is not found, remove the --port argument for auto-detection.

 ```
 bossac.exe -d --port=COM5 -U true -i -e -w -v Blink_Demo_ATSAMD21E18A.bin -R
 ```
+4. On Linux --port might be /dev/ttyACM0.
+If the device is not found, remove the --port argument for auto-detection.
 5. See http://manpages.ubuntu.com/manpages/vivid/man1/bossac.1.html for details.
-6. Continue with the CDC-HID driver installation above (optional).
+6. The board should reset automatically and the sketch should be running.